Olyray/AfroBeatStats/README.md

 ## About

-AfroBeatStats is a simple webpage that tracks the top Nigerian artists based on the Spotify API.
+AfroBeatStats is a simple webpage that tracks the top Nigerian artists based on the Spotify API

 ### Built With